fastfetch-cli/fastfetch/README.md

 * [`libvulkan`](https://www.vulkan.org/): Vulkan module.
 Usually has been provided by GPU drivers.
 * [`libOpenCL`](https://www.khronos.org/opencl/): OpenCL module

+Note: On Windows 10-, [ConEmu](https://conemu.github.io/en/AnsiEscapeCodes.html) is required to run fastfetch due to [the lack of ASCII escape code native support](https://en.wikipedia.org/wiki/ANSI_escape_code#DOS,_OS/2,_and_Windows).
+Also make sure to [use `chcp 65001` to enable UTF-8 support](https://conemu.github.io/en/UnicodeSupport.html#utf-8) if you run Windows locale other than English.

 ### Android

 * [`freetype`](https://www.freetype.org/): Used for Termux font detection.